 First- and second-quarter deal volumes among energy, utilities and resources companies exceeded those of the same period in 2020, which had been adversely impacted by the onset of COVID-19 and the accompanying oil price collapse.
 Highlights by sector and geography include:

-We expect several key themes to shape the M&A deal landscape in energy, utilities and resources in the second half of 2021 and into 2022.
+We anticipate several key themes will shape the M&A deal landscape in energy, utilities and resources in the second half of 2021 and into 2022.

 About the data

 We have based our commentary on M&A trends on data provided by industry-recognised sources.
-Specifically, values and volumes referenced in this publication are based on officially announced transactions, excluding rumoured and withdrawn transactions, as provided by Refinitiv as of 31 December 2020 and as accessed on 3 January 2021.
+Specifically, values and volumes referenced in this publication are based on officially announced transactions, excluding rumoured and withdrawn transactions, as provided by Refinitiv as of 30 June 2021 and as accessed on 5 July 2021.
 This has been supplemented by additional information from Dealogic and our independent research.
 This document includes data derived from data provided under license by Dealogic.
 Dealogic retains and reserves all rights in such licensed data.
 Certain adjustments have been made to the source information to align with PwC’s industry mapping.
 We define megadeals as transactions with a deal value greater than US$5 billion.
 Average deal value is calculated based on announced deals with a disclosed deal value only.